robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 </br>
 </br>

 ### COMPARING THE TWO SESSIONS

-The two sessions have been conducted with in two different days with slight different version of the chatbot.
+The two sessions have been conducted in two different days with slight different versions of the chatbot.
 The first with ChatGPT 4o while the second with ChatGPT Auto which includes also the Omnia o1 mini.

-The links provided were the same while the dialog while a slight different and the second one, more interesting.

-Both the sessions started with the whole 1-day computational resources and both the sessions exhausted it completely.
+The links provided are the same while the dialog was a slight different and the second one, more interesting.
+Both the sessions started with the whole free-of-charge 1-day computational quota and both the sessions exhausted it completely.

 ---

-#### Session #1, first evaluation
+#### Session #1, first and final ratings

-- <span>1a.</span> - Biden’s statement: 6/10
+- <span>1a.</span> - Biden’s statement: 6/10 -> 6/10

-- <span>1b.</span> - British Coordination: 2/10
+- <span>1b.</span> - British Coordination: 2/10 -> 7/10

-- <span>1c.</span> - 1c.
-Polish Logistics: 3/10
+- <span>1c.</span> - Polish Logistics: 3/10 -> 6/10

-- <span>1d.</span> - 1d.
-Ukrainian Human Resources: 4/10
+- <span>1d.</span> - Ukrainian Human Resources: 4/10 -> 8/10

-- <span>2.</span> - 2.
-War Damages and Sanctions Losses: 7/10
+- <span>2.</span> - War Damages and Sanctions Losses: 7/10 -> 9/10

-- <span>4.</span> - 3.
-Covid-19 Fraud Compensations: 4/10
+- <span>4.</span> - Covid-19 Fraud Compensations: 4/10 -> 9/10

-**Ratings #1.0: 6-2-3-4-7-4**

----

-#### Session #1, final evaluation

-- <span>1a.</span> - Biden’s statement: 6/10

-- <span>1b.</span> - British Coordination: 4/10

-- <span>1c.</span> - 1c.
-Polish Logistics: 3/10

-- <span>1d.</span> - 1d.
-Ukrainian Human Resources: 5/10

-- <span>2.</span> - 2.
-War Damages and Sanctions Losses: 7/10

-- <span>4.</span> - 3.
-Covid-19 Fraud Compensations: 3/10

 **Ratings #1.0: 6-2-3-4-7-4**